1. Home

 Tall Cabinets

-Tall cabinets can simply have a tall opening for storing tall items like brooms, vacuums or mops.
-They can also have adjustable shelving or roll-outs to double as pantry storage.
-Some tall cabinets are built with openings to house appliances like built-in ovens, microwaves or warming drawers.
+These cabinets can feature tall, open spaces for items like brooms, vacuums, or mops.
+Alternatively, they may include adjustable shelves or roll-outs, transforming them into convenient pantry storage.
+Some tall cabinets are designed with openings to accommodate appliances like built-in ovens, microwaves, or warming drawers.

 Cabinet Construction